-The 1000BASE-X can also be implemented over LVDS for SGMII in asynchronous and synchronous mode.
-For more details on this mode, refer to the 1G/2.5G Ethernet PCS/PMA or SGMII LogiCORE IP Product Guide (PG047) [Ref 2].
-In this mode the locations tab will be enabled.
+The 1000BASE-X can also be implemented over LVDS Mode.
+Refer to the 1G/2.5G Ethernet PCS/PMA or SGMII LogiCORE IP Product Guide (PG047) [Ref 2].
+In this mode the locations tab is enabled.
 You have to select bitslice locations in this tab.